ScorpionHadoken/OneBit/README.md

 OP CHAR IN (Text to tell the user): Take input from user, then overwrite the line as a VOID SET line, or in other words, a useable variable.
 Even in math!

-Expanding on your code:
+# Expanding on your code:

 A new (10/1/2022) feature added to OneBit is the BLOCK (operator?).
 Blocks are like if you isolated your code from one another for more lines of code.

-To access a block, type VOID IM (block number, starting a 0).
+To access a block, type VOID IM (block number, starting at 0).

 To make a new block, type BLOCK.
 (Case sensitive, case lower does not care, same of EXIT and CLEAR)